 - Radiofrequency ablation, which uses a special probe with tiny electrodes that release high-energy radio waves to kill the cancer cells

-We use the most advanced radiation therapy technology to help patients fight cancer with less scarring, shorter recovery times and a quicker return to productivity.
+We use advanced radiation therapy technology to help patients fight cancer, which can lead to less scarring, shorter recovery times and a quicker return to productivity.

 Clinical Trials and Research

-As a teaching hospital affiliated with The University of Texas Health Science Center at Houston (UTHealth) Medical School, Memorial Hermann-Texas Medical Center offers access to innovative treatments and technologies as soon as they are made available, whether in the development and testing phases, or after FDA approval.
-Patients who qualify also have the opportunity to participate in clinical trials of treatments that would not otherwise be available to them.
+As a teaching hospital affiliated with McGovern Medical School at UTHealth, Memorial Hermann-Texas Medical Center offers access to innovative treatments and technologies as soon as they are made available, whether in the development and testing phases, or after FDA approval.
+Patients who qualify also have the opportunity to participate in clinical trials of treatments that may not otherwise be available to them.